LianDuanTrain/Helm3/3 Helm Deep Dive/3-4 Helm 3 Chart Template Functions and Pipelines.md

 ## What is Chart Template Functions?
 - Go template language
-- Injecting strings from the .Values or .Realase object into the template
+- Injecting strings from the .Values .Chart and .Realase object into the template
 - Sprig is template functions for Go templates (https://masterminds.github.io/sprig/ and https://helm.sh/docs/chart_template_guide/function_list/).
 Sprig has over 60 available functions

 ## What is Chart Template Pipelines?